Michal1898/MM2_5_Command/readme.txt

-class Master Mind is the backend class, which allows to play logic game Master Mind.
+class MasterMind is the backend class, which allows to play logic game Master Mind.
 In the Czech republic is this game known under the name Logic.

 Rules of game: